DragonsInn/BIRD3-legacy/README.md

         - Still in development, this is a SSH service that you can log into to do stuff.
 ```

-### Everything is sorted into folders
+### Everything is sorted into folders - well, namespaces
-The various bits and pieces that work together are ultimatively sorted properly into folders.
+The various bits and pieces that work together are ultimatively sorted properly into folders/namespaces.
 Some of them are accessed under a shared condition, some are not.

 - `config`: This contains the actual config.
 - `app`: This folder contains the real app logic.
 It responds to the PHP namespaces.